The role of Public Health England in water fluoridation

 “Fluoride in water can reduce the likelihood of experiencing dental decay and minimise its severity.
 Evidence reviews confirm that it is an effective, safe public health measure suitable for consideration in localities where levels of dental decay are of concern.”

-Routine monitoring has not revealed health problems
+Routine monitoring has not revealed health problem.

 “Regarding claims that water fluoridation might be a cause of ill health, some 370 million people worldwide, including six million in England and 200 million (70% of the population) in the United States, have an artificially fluoridated water supply and there is over 50 years’ experience of the measure.
 Routine monitoring of health in these areas has not revealed any health problems associated with water fluoridation.”